softwarity/row-actions/README.md

 - **First child** in cell → Toolbar appears from the **left**
 - **Last child** in cell → Toolbar appears from the **right**

-You can place `<row-actions>` in **any cell** of your table, not just a dedicated "actions" column.
+You can place `<span rowActions>` in **any cell** of your table, not just a dedicated "actions" column.
 This allows you to add contextual actions to specific data columns.

 ## Theming (Material 3)